jhrowen/ME-405-ROMI-Documentation/README.md

 Documentation for all code we were given for this project can be located below in Dr. Ridgleys own Github repository: https://github.com/spluttflob/ME405-Support?tab=readme-ov-file

 There are a few tabs to navigate on this website.
+Packages and Classes provide information on our files and the structures within.
+Clicking on a package or class will bring you to a more detailed view of the task.
 The file list provides a concise list of all of our files for easy viewing.

 A video of Romi running the complete course can be viewed below: